aheuma/ELEphanT/md-files/03_Tool Evaluation.md

 score.
 In example: On average, the first two rules are never violated in the Easy Language reference corpus.
 This leads to the assumption that these rules are very important.
 On the contrary, rule nr.
 16 is violated very often in all texts.
 Therefore, it is assumed that this rule is not of high importance for Easy Language. \
 These sample texts are mainly non-fictional Easy Language texts by public authorities.
 One text is a fairy tale translation.
-The 2nd group consists of only two texts: a 1:1 translation, meaning a standard German and Easy Language version of the same text: the general terms and conditions by the Bundeszentrale für politische Bildung (bpb) (for the original texts cf.: [standard]("https://www.bpb.de/shop/186122/allgemeine-geschaeftsbedingungen-mit-gesetzlichen-informationen/") and [Easy Language]("https://www.bpb.de/shop/201038/allgemeine-geschaefts-bedingungen-der-bpb-in-leicht-verstaendlicher-sprache/")).
+The 2nd group consists of only two texts: a 1:1 translation, meaning a standard German and Easy Language version of the same text: the general terms and conditions by the Bundeszentrale für politische Bildung (bpb).

+All texts are referenced at the bottom of this page (expander „references“).

 #### Degree of Easy Language in Easy Language Texts
 For both the Easy Language Reference Corpus and the 1:1 parallel translation, the average scores of